-\Due to the practicum hours required, candidates making application to the M.Ed. degree in Reading Literacy will be required to be a current teacher and provide evidence of presently teaching in a school.
+^{}Due to the practicum hours required, candidates making application to the M.Ed. degree in Reading Literacy will be required to be a current teacher and provide evidence of presently teaching in a school.

-\\Candidates will be required to take and successfully pass the Foundations of Reading Test as a prerequisite to taking REA 632 and EDU 625.
+^{}Candidates will be required to take and successfully pass the Foundations of Reading Test as a prerequisite to taking REA 632 and EDU 625.

-NOTE: Candidates seeking reading certification must assume responsibility for fulfilling all state requirements.
-Completion of the Master of Reading can lead to licensure depending on a candidate's state policies and/or requirements.
 Applicants are encourage to confirm state requirements for teacher educator/administrator certification and/or endorsements with the State Department of Education from the state in which they are employed or desire to be employed.
 Belhaven University does not assure that all individual state licensing or certification requirements as defined in this degree program will meet individual State Department of Education requirements for certifications or endorsements within states other than Mississippi.